dan-leo/masters/thesis/v8/thesis.md

 	   0.48\textwidth}
 	   \centering
 	   \includegraphics[width=1\textwidth]{../../code/tests/box/longevityECL1.pdf}
-	\end{minipage}}
+	\end{minipage}\label{fig:bat1}}
  \hfill
   \subfloat[The figure shows UE reported RF time from Appendix \ref{appendix_ue_reported} up to 10 years.
 ZTE, Ericsson and Huawei show results distributed roughly between 2 to 10 years, while Nokia sits at around 8 weeks.
 In these estimations from UE reports, the Ublox modem is shown to be better than the Quectel modem.]{
 	\begin{minipage}[c][0.6\width]{
 	   0.48\textwidth}
 	   \centering
 	   \includegraphics[width=1\textwidth]{../../code/tests/box/longevityEstECL1.pdf}
-	\end{minipage}}
+	\end{minipage}\label{fig:bat2}}
-\caption{Battery longevity estimation sending 16-512 byte packet payloads in ECL class 1 network conditions.
+\caption[Battery longevity estimation sending 16-512 byte packet payloads in ECL class 1 network conditions.]{Battery longevity estimation sending 16-512 byte packet payloads in ECL class 1 network conditions.
 According to LTE vendor results, UE devices will last a couple of years up to 10, except for Nokia which will only last a few months.
 Measurements show Quectel is better than Ublox, yet Ublox reports better results than Quectel.
 MTN leads Vodacom due to Nokia's dismal performance.
 Estimation results from UE reports tend to underestimate measured values, and this should be taken into account when a developer uses UE reports in their application.}
 \end{figure}

 \newpage